davidwengier/SQLike/readme.md

 # SQLike

-The StarQL language lexer, parser and basis for translators and executors.
+The SQL-like language lexer, parser and basis for translators and executors.